gaboesquivel/gaboesquivel/content/projects/substrate-contracts-ui.md

 images: []
 achievements:
   - Enhanced code quality and performance through multiple open-source contributions.
-  - Developed UI components for seamless interaction with WASM smart contracts.
+  - Built UI components for deploying and calling WASM contracts from the browser.
   - Gained extensive experience in building dApps on the Substrate framework.
 story:
   - Substrate Contracts UI is a web application for deploying and interacting with WASM smart contracts on Substrate blockchains.
 I contributed to the project by making open-source improvements to enhance code quality and performance.
   - I developed UI components for interacting with WASM smart contracts to improve usability and efficiency.
 This work provided practical experience in building decentralized applications on the Substrate framework.
-  - I made these contributions while learning about Polkadot's ecosystem and exploring their protocol and smart contract development.
-The project demonstrates open-source contribution to blockchain developer tooling and complements my experience with other blockchain technologies.
+  - I made these contributions while learning Substrate and Polkadot contracts.
+The work was open-source developer tooling, not a product of my own.
 order: 14
 year: 2021
 ---